Google AdSense is an easy way to monetize a website… but it’s not the only way.

 Where do you find these brands?

 Using SpyFu to Find Profitable Opportunities

 One of the handiest tools to scope your competition is Spyfu.

 2. Input a targeted keyword, competitor domain, or URL into the search

 3. Examine the stats for the listings and take note of who’s bidding

 Yes, it’s really that simple.

-Instead of earning just $0.10 per click on many keywords you could go back to the advertisers that have been displayed on your website and offer them a flat-rate deal for the entire month.
+Instead of earning penny clicks on many keywords you could go back to the advertisers and offer them a flat-rate deal for the month.

 You didn’t think we’d stop at just earning money through direct advertising, did you?

 Affiliate networks pool brands and businesses offering affiliate programs.